SEFSC/SFD-CFB-Caribbean-Strategic-Planning/SEFSC Workshop (May 2022).md

 **Long-term (Second-Level) Goals and Local Projects**

+*Publicly available deliverables are linked below*

 **1. Improve Data Collection Efforts**

 a.
 Develop and implement fishery-dependent sampling and monitoring programs

-> LP9.
+> LP09.
 Develop the plan to identify funding and resources needed to develop and implement recreational data collection programs for spiny lobster and queen conch
 >
 > LP10.
 Develop the plan to identify funding and resources needed to develop and implement a survey for commercial port sampling to be run by the territories with SEFSC support and guidance
 >
-> LP6.
+> LP06.
 Make Shellcatch data available and accessible
 >
 > LP28.
 Identify mechanisms to better leverage stakeholder local knowledge
 >